abdur-im/data-analysis-projects/Satisfactions and Mental Health/README.md

 These variables were analyzed in relation to perceived mental health, and the influence of demographic factors like gender and household income on these relationships was also considered.

 ## Discussion and Results
-Visualizations such as bar plots and contingency tables were utilized to investigate associations.
+Visualizations such as clustered bar charts and contingency tables were utilized to investigate associations.
 Key findings include:

-1. Satisfaction with body image has a noticeable impact on perceived mental health.
+1. An individual's perception of their mental well-being is associated with their satisfaction levels pertaining to housing, body image, financial circumstances, interpersonal relationships, and self-worth.

-2. Gender seems to moderate the relationship between body image satisfaction and perceived mental health.
+2. In regards to various household incomes, we observed a notable trend: As stated income increased, the correlation between satisfaction (be it housing or financial status) and perceived mental health became increasingly pronounced.

-3. Financial satisfaction's influence on mental health appears to be further nuanced by household income.
+3. Segmenting our data by gender revealed interesting findings.
+Both females and males exhibited a visible correlation between positive mental health and their contentment with body image, self-assessment, and relational bonds.
+Intriguingly, this correlation was more robust among the male sample across these satisfaction dimensions.

 ## Limitations
 While our analysis provides some interesting insights, it's crucial to remember that the CCHS dataset, like many surveys, has limitations.
 For instance: